 I mean, absolutely refuse.
 What I often do is complain about how difficult grammar is and just hope that one day I’ll wake up with perfect sentences.

 Mentally resolve you’re not going to let yourself keep making them.
 When you do, just catch yourself and remember that it’s a part of the process, but correct yourself as you go.

 Intentionally trying to pronounce things differently will tell your brain that you’re trying to get rid of a habit!
 If not, your mouth will eventually slip back into the way it’s used to pronouncing words.

 Just like how a person’s voice is only loud in a quiet setting as compared to when at a rock concert.
 Once you learn to over-enunciate, you’ll be able to adjust for how you’re supposed to sound.

 You’ve gotta want it.
-I can’t practice for you.
+You can't just hope it into existence.
+I can’t practice for you and change your accent.
 Not much more to say on this front.
 Take some time to meditate on that.

 Many times, musicians practice in their room and come out feeling horrible, but when they play for peers, the result can often be unexpected.
 Same thing goes with accents, sometimes we actually think we sound worse than we are, or vice versa.

 Listening to recordings of yourself allows you to get a real perspective on what you actually sound like to others.

 There are tons of other techniques that musicians use to improve their playing that can be useful for you as a language learner.
 They aren’t all mentioned in this article, but in fact, Olly and I had a conversation addressing how musicians learn languages and the secrets we use, which you can watch below.